GFWC STONE MOUNTAIN WOMAN'S CLUB

 55% of human trafficking are woman and girls

-or child labor was used in the harvesting or production of products.
+Fair Trade is a certification process that ensures that no slave or child labor was used in the harvesting or production of products.

-Help end trafficking - Buy Fair Trade
+Help end trafficking

 WE ARE AFFILIATED WITH THE GENERAL FEDERATION OF WOMEN'S CLUBS (GFWC), AN INTERNATIONAL ORGANIZATION HEADQUARTERED IN WASHINGTON D.C.
 A BRIEF HISTORY OF THE ORGANIZATION FOLLOWS.
 GFWC HAS LEADERS AND FUNCTIONS AT THE REGIONAL LEVEL, THE STATE LEVEL, THE DISTRICT LEVEL AND THE LOCAL LEVEL.